nvgr-GenAI/my-learning/docs/algorithms/data-structures/linked-lists/fundamentals.md

-# Linked Lists: Fundamentals & Operations
+# Linked Lists: Fundamentals & Theory 📚

-## 📚 What are Linked Lists?
+## 🎯 Overview

 A **Linked List** is a linear data structure where elements are not stored in contiguous memory locations.
 Instead, each element (called a **node**) contains data and a reference (or pointer) to the next node in the sequence.
 This allows for dynamic memory allocation and efficient insertion/deletion operations.